maelys-mcardle/snowflake/docs/README.md

 Note: These instructions are only performed on INTEGER and FLOAT types.
       All other types are ignored.
 The addition instruction can be performed on STRING types as well; it concatenates strings together.
-Instruction is ignored if BANK1 or BANK2 has no value set.
+Instruction is ignored if a bank doesn't have a value.
 ```

 ```